krawko/krawko/README.md

 Hey, david here!

-Software engineer focusing on detection engineering and malware dev.
+Detection & software engineer in security.
+In my own time, focusing on malware and bug bounty hunting.